elimbaum/backscatter-capstone/README.md

 For the "color-changing" component of Alice's mirror, we take advantage of constructive interference:

 Given two signals $A$ and $B$, with respective frequencies $f_A$ and $f_B$, the addition of those two signals $A+B$ will appear to have a frequency component at $f_A \pm f_B$.
 (This is often noted in music, where the perceived *beat frequency* can be used to tune an instrument, but we can just as easily create a frequency-shifting effect at radio frequencies.)
 In this prototype, the cosine illuminator is transmitted at 915 MHz ($=f_A$); the sensor module is configured to toggle the RF switch at approximately 150 kHz ($=f_B$).
 Therefore, we expect artifacts to appear at $915\pm0.15$ MHz.
-By tuning the receive (RX) side of the SDR to 915.15 MHz, and keeping its bandwidth below 300 kHz (we use 200 kHz, the minimum of our hardware), interference from the transmitter is entirely eliminiated.
+By tuning the receive (RX) side of the SDR to 915.15 MHz, and keeping its bandwidth below 300 kHz (we use 200 kHz, the minimum of our hardware), interference from the transmitter is entirely eliminated.
 At this point, the reflected signal can be modulated in various ways.
 See *[Physical Layer](#physical-layer)*, below, for further details.

 In the national security domain, backscatter was perhaps most famously used by the Soviet Union during their bugging of the American Embassy in Moscow with "[The Thing](https://en.wikipedia.org/wiki/The_Thing_(listening_device))."
 This project is inspired by that use case, but we consider witting, environmental sensing applications (rather than covert espionage uses) for backscatter technology.